zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### June 2020

-Issue 8387, "[Using pip download to fetch package sources seems to trigger building wheels for some packages.](https://github.com/pypa/pip/issues/8387)" is opened on the Pip bug tracker.
+[Pip issue 8387](https://github.com/pypa/pip/issues/8387), "Using pip download to fetch package sources seems to trigger building wheels for some packages.", is opened on the Pip bug tracker.
 This is another duplicate, but it notably reveals the fact that `setup.py egg_info` is run when `--no-use-pep517` is passed to `pip download`.
+(Again, one may wonder why a download command is accepting options that control the build process; the obvious answer is that the UI *explicitly provides for* the expectation that the project will be built even though only a download is requested.)

 ### July 2020